Widiskel/WASP/README.md

 }
 ```

-you can run the node-ai service following this repository [node-ai](https://github.com/Uomi-network/uomi-node-ai)
+You can run the node-ai service by following the instruction in this [node-ai](https://github.com/Uomi-network/uomi-node-ai) repository.

-doing that you don't need to specify any url/api_key in the models configuration, you will run the production version of the node-ai service.
+By doing that, you don't need to specify a `url` or `api-key` in the model's configuration, and you will run the production version of the node-ai service.

-if you don't have enough resources to run the node-ai service you can use a third-party service like openai, in this case you need to specify the url and the api_key in the models configuration.
+If you don't have enough resources to run the node-ai service, you can use a third-party service like openAI, in this case you need to specify the `url` and `api_key` in the models configuration.

 ### Response Formats